plexypay/docs-portal/docs/online_payments/accept_payments/api.md

 complete the authentication process.
 - Get the challenge result (CRes) at your specified "threeDSNotificationUrl" from the issuer (ACS).
-- Submit the challenge result (CRes) and ForoPay Transaction ID to ForoPay using the provided endpoint described below.
+- Submit the challenge result (CRes) and PlexyPay Transaction ID to PlexyPay using the provided endpoint described below.

 #### Endpoints